Matthew Sweet (writer): Career

 Sweet has written other television films and series, including Silent Britain, Checking into History, British Film Forever, The Rules of Film Noir, Truly, Madly, Cheaply!: British B Movies, and A Brief History of Fun.
 He presented a BBC Radio 4 programme The Philosopher's Arms, a show recorded in front of a live audience in which classic philosophical concerns were explored.
-From 2013 until October 2025 he was the presenter of the BBC Radio 3 programme Sound of Cinema, which is concerned with film scores and their composers,.
-He is also a regular presenter of Night Waves (now titled Free Thinking) on the same network.
+From 2013 until October 2025 he was the presenter of the BBC Radio 3 programme Sound of Cinema, which is concerned with film scores and their composers, He is also a regular presenter of Night Waves (now titled Free Thinking) on the same network.

-Sweet is a fan of the science fiction television series Doctor Who and has written several Doctor Who audio plays and short stories.
-He has also presented several documentaries about the series for the DVD range, including Chain Reaction (about The Caves of Androzani) and Nice or Nasty?: The Making of Vengeance on Varos, as well as conducting in-depth interviews with prominent cast and crew members for the Doctor Who: The Collection Blu-Ray box sets.
-He also presented the 50th-anniversary retrospective of the series for The Culture Show called Me, You and Doctor Who in 2013.
-Piers Morgan interviewed him on Good Morning Britain in 2017 about the casting of the first woman to play The Doctor.
+Sweet has been interviewed on many documentaries about television for the BBC, Channel 4 and 5.
+He is a fan of the science fiction television series Doctor Who and has written several Doctor Who audio plays and short stories.
+He has also presented several documentaries about the series for the DVD range, including Chain Reaction (about The Caves of Androzani) and Nice or Nasty?: The Making of Vengeance on Varos, as well as conducting in-depth interviews with prominent cast and crew members for the Doctor Who: The Collection Blu-ray box sets.
+He also presented the 50th anniversary retrospective of the series for The Culture Show called Me, You and Doctor Who in 2013.
+Piers Morgan interviewed him on Good Morning Britain in 2017 about the casting of the first woman to play the Doctor.

+In 2024, Sweet was announced as a co-writer of the crime drama television series Bookish with Mark Gatiss.